Do you remember my Cambodian challenge? I had a crazy idea to walk across Cambodia all the way from Siem Reap to Phnom Penh.

 To get some walking experience, to see some authentic sights of remote villages and to get some insights on challenging myself.

-Now I share with you my most valuable inspirations on this challenge that I FAILED!
+Now I share my most valuable inspiration with you from a challenge that failed!

 Here I remind you word by word what I challenged myself to do.